-Eun nodded at Dissona, who was swatting a saucer out of the sky.
-“You let Dee go, and everything we’ve done will be for nothing.”
+Eun nodded at Dee, who was spearing a saucer with her barbed foreleg.
+“You let her go, and everything we’ve done will be for nothing.”

-Before he could reply, Kora’s voice thundered through their minds.
-Curiously enough, she wasn’t addressing Peter or Eun.
+Then Kora’s voice thundered through their minds.
+But curiously enough, she wasn’t addressing Peter or Eun.
 [Ho, Krul’Dar!
 Ho, Wodec!
-Orgoth’s balls, you’ve brought Indashi with you!]
-Her last exclamation was filled with joy.
+Orgoth’s balls, you’ve brought Indashi warriors!]
+Her exclamation was filled with joy.

 Peter reached out.
 [Kora, are you—]

 [Worry not, for I am in worthy company.]

 [Aye, she is.]
 This from a wise, older man.
 [I also possess magic fungus.
-We can restore these hell-fiends to their proper forms.]
+We can turn these hell-fiends back into humans.]

 “See?”
-Eun prodded, “they’ve got it handled, Peter.
+Eun prodded, “they’ve got it handled.
 Focus on Dissona.”

-A data-monocle slid down over his right eye, feeding his brain a stream of imagery: Kora on a velociraptor, sword cocked out to the side.
+A data-monocle slid down over his right eye, feeding his brain a stream of imagery: Kora on a raptor, sword cocked out to her right.
 Barbarian riders ripping through bug-creatures, throwing crumpled mushrooms at their insectile corpses.

 “Okay,” Peter muttered.
 His blaze-filled eyes settled back on Dissona.

 Eun blew a frustrated sigh.
 “Anything I can do?
 I feel like a third wheel here.”

-At that moment, Bitefighter’s hologram (he’d been sitting lotus-style on the dashboard’s display grid, upturned hands positioned on his knees) leapt to his feet and waved frantically.
+At that moment, Bitefighter’s hologram (he’d been sitting lotus-style on the dashboard’s display grid, upturned hands resting on his knees) leapt to his feet and waved frantically.
 Peter lasered in on his little buddy.

 “What is it, Bitey?”

 Bitefighter held his bent-armed fists close by his sides, approximating the grips of a two-handed machine gun.
 He turned slowly in place, hands jiggling as he mimed gunfire.